felleslosninger/docs/_docs/ansattporten/ansattporten_representasjon.md

 participant B as Bruker
 participant C as Tjeneste
 participant A as Ansattporten
-participant S as Autorativ kilde
+participant S as Autoritativ kilde

 B->>C: Klikker "login" på tjeneste
 C-->>A: /authorize med <br/>representasjonstype (redirect)